sider/sider-docs/docs/enterprise/operation.md

 ### How to start services

 Sider Enterprise services run as Docker containers, so you can start the services on any platforms which support Docker.
 Sider Enterprise consists of two types of daemon containers and one type of batch container.
-The former includes **sideci web** and **sideci worker**, and the latter is Runners.
+The former includes **sideci-web** and **sideci-worker**, and the latter is Runners.

-**sideci web** is a web application service.
+**sideci-web** is a web application service.
 You should pass these parameters to your Docker runtime.

 - COMMAND: `bundle exec puma`
 - Published port: `80:3000` (You can change the value `80` to an arbitrary port number)
 - Environment variables: See [Sider Enterprise Configuration](./config.md)

-This is an example of how to start **sideci web**.
+This is an example of how to start **sideci-web**.

 ```console
 docker run \